Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: Experimental Results

 Furthermore, we compare these schemes under different user-target spatial distributions in Fig.~\ref{fig:rate_msia} and Fig.~\ref{fig:crb_msia}, fixing SNR as 10 dB.
 Due to the limited dispersion of beam squint, the array gain decreases as the user-target angular separation increases, and ISAC performance of benchmarks deteriorate drastically.
 However, the proposed schemes effectively counteract the performance loss by actively tuning the channels, suggesting a better adaptation to the spatial distribution.

-By comparing the ISAC performance boundaries achieved through these methods at SNR=10 dB in Fig.~\ref{fig:bound}, we validate the proposed schemes' effectiveness in enhancing dual-functional gain across different spatial distributions.
-The complexity of these approaches are analyzed in Table.~\ref{tab:complexity}, and the running time is compared in Fig.~\ref{fig:time}.
+By comparing the ISAC performance boundaries achieved through these methods at SNR=10 dB in Fig~\ref{fig:bound}.
+Although communication-dedicated and sensing-dedicated schemes can each achieve optimal communication or sensing performance individually, they do not provide the dual-functional gain.
+The proposed schemes' effectiveness in enhancing dual-functional gain across different spatial distributions can be validated, since they expand the performance boundaries for dual functionality.
+Additionally, the performance boundaries are enhanced as the MSIA decreases, where a stronger correlation between the dual functionalities is established.

+The complexity of these approaches are analyzed in Table.~\ref{tab:complexity}, and the running time is compared in Fig~\ref{fig:time}.
 SA-Opt achieves the best ISAC performance among the methods at the cost of high complexity, while CSP-Net significantly reduces the complexity to be merely squared with $N_{t}$ and $M$, without a noticeable loss in performance.
-Therefore SA-Opt is well-suited for quasi-static environments, whereas CSP-Net is more effective in time-varying channels.
+Therefore SA-Opt is well-suited for quasi-static environments, whereas CSP-Net is more effective in time-varying channels for mobile information networks.